How to Play Poker – Best Ways to Win Poker

 - Fold – leaving a game.
 (When you accept a loss.)

-- Match – making an equal bet to the one a player made before you.
+- Match – placing an equal bet on the one a player made before you.

-- Raise – when a player increases the bet level within a round.
+- Raise – when a player increases the bet level in the round.

-- River – the last card dealt to players.
+- River – the last card dealt with players.